mlswg/mls-protocol/draft-ietf-mls-protocol.md

 non-blank nodes below the node:

-* The resolution of a non-blank node comprises the node itself, followed by its list of unmerged leaves, if any
+* The resolution of a non-blank node comprises the node itself, followed by its list of unmerged leaves (ordered from left to right), if any
 * The resolution of a blank leaf node is the empty list
 * The resolution of a blank intermediate node is the result of concatenating the resolution of its left child with the resolution